MapleSugarstone/JSON-Killer/README.md

 ## Credits

-Permission granted by Lemonadey for use of music
+Permission granted by Lemonadey for use of music.

 ## Support